 This B2C and P2P parts of the financial model determine the fixed revenue of the business.
 The variable amount of revenue generated by usage of the cars by borrowers is determined by the ‘Usage Model’ or each car.
 Both B2C and P2P models support both ‘Scheduled’ and ‘Immediate’ usage models.

 In a ‘Scheduled’ model, where cars are ‘booked’ ahead of time for a known period of time, revenue depends on the hourly/daily/weekly prices set by the car owner.
 Actual revenue depends on how much (to nearest minute) of usage the car is used by the borrower within the schedule.
 Late fees and fixed penalties are mandatory for schedule infractions, depending on tolerances set by the network.

-In either model, there are also booking fees per usage that can be applied, and various timescales that can be defined controlling late fees and fixed penalties.
+In either model, there are also booking fees per usage that can be defined, and various timescales that can be defined controlling late fees and fixed penalties.

-Together, both the ‘Ownership’ and ‘Usage’ models provide the financial models for actual charges and remittance for both borrower and car owner.
+Together, the combination of the ‘Ownership’ and ‘Usage’ models provide the financial models for actual charges and remittance for both borrower and car owner.